kubohiroya/pgsql-csv-googlesheet/README.md

 # Requirement

-The tables to be synchronized are required to have 4 special columns: "id", "uuid", "createdAt" and "updatedAt" columns.
+The tables to be synchronized are required to have 4 special columns: "id", "uuid", "createdAt" and "updatedAt".

    CREATE TABLE sample_table_to_be_sync (
     "id" SERIAL PRIMARY KEY,